Cybersecurity Services in Burlington for Local Businesses

 Cybersecurity Pricing in Burlington

-Fusion charges $180-$250 per user per month for cybersecurity services in Burlington.
-Pricing depends on user count, compliance requirements, and scope.
+Fusion Computing prices cybersecurity services in Burlington per user per month as one fixed monthly fee.
+The figure depends on user count, compliance requirements, and scope.
 No hidden fees, no per-incident surcharges.
 One predictable monthly cost covers 24/7 MDR, endpoint protection, email security, compliance documentation, and incident response.
+Assessments are scoped as a fixed fee.

 Need a custom scope?
 Contact us for a cybersecurity consultation →